Keep Up With McLean!

 Esther J. Dechant, MD, is board certified by the American Board of Psychiatry and Neurology in psychiatry, with subspecialty certification in child and adolescent psychiatry.
 Dechant is experienced in child, adolescent, and adult medication evaluation and management and psychotherapy.
 Dechant currently serves as the medical director for the Klarman Eating Disorders Center and holds an appointment as an assistant professor in psychiatry at Harvard Medical School.

-Brent P. Forester, MD, MSc, is chief of the Division of Geriatric Psychiatry at McLean Hospital and medical director for Behavioral Health in the Center for Population Health Management at Partners HealthCare.
+Brent P. Forester, MD, MSc, is chief of the Center of Excellence in Geriatric Psychiatry at McLean Hospital and medical director for Behavioral Health in the Center for Population Health Management at Partners HealthCare.
 Forester is an expert in geriatric psychiatry, specializing in the treatment of older adults with depression, bipolar disorder, and behavioral complications of Alzheimer’s disease and related dementias.
 He is a distinguished fellow of the American Psychiatric Association and has previously served on boards of the American Association for Geriatric Psychiatry and the Alzheimer’s Association of Massachusetts/New Hampshire.

 Margaret S. McKenna, MD, has been a practicing psychiatrist for more than 40 years.
 She is board certified in neurology and psychiatry.
 She is affiliated with McLean Hospital and has a private practice in Concord, Massachusetts.